tessjaworski/RecipeMatcher/README.md

 ## Overview
 RecipeMatcher is a recipe suggestion app where users can input ingredients and the app will suggest recipes.
-This project can introduce users to new recipes, aid with meal planning, and stop ingredients from spoiling.
+This project can introduce users to new recipes, aid with meal planning, and prevent ingredients from spoiling.

 ## Installation
 Running this app requires Python 3.8+ and PyQt5.
 Use pip to install PyQt5.